Nikki001021/Past-Projects/README.md

   3. Which communities have the most significant reductions in housing units due to conversions of Multi-unit properties into Single-family homes by higher-income residents?

-You can find our groups’ slide decks from our various presentations in the presentations folder, and the reports in the reports folder.
-If you would like to read about our findings read our Final Report in the reports folder.
-We hope you gain some insights from our research!

-Link to our google drive with all deliverables: https://drive.google.com/drive/folders/11V7LwAVq_m5q2jHYXW7bnvFsqnrd4YA0?usp=sharing